RJohnsonPGH/ACC.Backup/README.md

 Backup jobs save metadata after every file is downloaded, meaning that interrupted backups can easily resume where they left off and do not need to re-download files that have already been processed.

 Incremental backups are done using the Version property from the API.
 If the repository metadata for a file version matches that of the API, it will be skipped.
 If a file has changed, the new version will be downloaded and kept alongside all previous versions.

+### License

+This software is licensed under the PolyForm Noncommercial License 1.0.
+Commercial use requires a separate paid license.
+Contact the creator for details.